 Part 2: Aiming for Clarity:

 In seven chapters, Strauss explains the strategic approach to storytelling.
 Strategic storytelling emphasizes the need to understand the local worldview expressed in stories prior to telling the biblical story.
 The storyline of the Bible is a metanarrative that competes with the local metanarrative.
-Story-strategic methods seek to minimize reinterpretation of the biblical story.
+Story-strategic methods seek to minimize the reinterpretation of the biblical story.
 Chapter 4 introduces the solution to the problems caused when biblical stories are told without an awareness of the local stories.
 Emphasis is given to the importance of understanding the worldview behind local symbols and stories.
 This chapter also introduces the 12-step story-strategic method:

 - Investigate the cultural story lands through existing academic literature.